GabeScott/standard-works-vault/General Conference/1984 October - The Caravan Moves On.md

 With us, in this life and in the life to come, it is and should be the kingdom of God or nothing.

 This kingdom of God, both in time and in eternity, is governed by the spirit of inspiration.
 It always sends forth the mind and will of the Lord, whether by his own voice or by the voice of his servants it is the same.
-(See D&C 1:38.)
+(See [[D&C 1.38|D&C 1:38]].)

 On every issue it behooves us to determine what the Lord would have us do and what counsel he has given through the appointed officers of his kingdom on earth.